python-pillow/pillow-perf/README.md

 ### Submit results

-We are concerned in tests on a AMD CPU with AVX2 (Zen microarchitecture) and on an Intel Skylake CPU.

 1. Before running any tests, please ensure that you have exited all browsers on the host machine, closed all audio players and stopped any backup systems.